aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - we ask questions;
 - we run experiments.

-A good architecture is ~~a destination or a frozen artifact~~ an ongoing process like a jorney.
+A good architecture is ~~a destination or a frozen artifact~~ an ongoing process like a jorney or enquiry.